A neurologist is a medical doctor who diagnoses, treats and manages conditions affecting both the central and peripheral nervous system

 - sleep disorders

-- brain tumours (where surgery is required, the patient will be referred to a neurosurgeon).
+- brain tumours - where surgery is required, patients are referred to a neurosurgeon.

-You'll work as part of a multidisciplinary team that includes other neurology specialists such as neurosurgeons, and other members of the healthcare team, including speech and language therapists, occupational therapists and doctors in rehabilitation medicine.
+You'll work as part of a multidisciplinary team, which may include other neurology specialists, such as neurosurgeons, and members of the wider healthcare team, including speech and language therapists, occupational therapists and doctors in rehabilitation medicine.

 Responsibilities